-As of Feb.
-1, 2016 multi-family complexes like apartments and condos are required to provide on-side recycling for residents.
+Since Feb.
+1, 2016 multi-family buildings like apartments and condos must provide on-side recycling for residents.

 Is your building a multi-family complex?

 We define multi-family complexes as five or more units on the same parcel of land.

 This includes high-rise and low-rise apartments, townhouses, condos, mobile home parks, housing co-operatives and housing developments on private roads.

 Multi-family recycling program requirements